 Whether learning with or without a mentor, one of the most important things you can do as you go through the process to learn to hunt is to pattern your shotgun.
 This will ensure you are ready when a gobbling tom walks your way.
 Spending time on the range with your gun helps you become familiar with its operation so you will have confidence in your handling abilities when on a hunt.

 If you are going to be hunting with a bow, spend time at the archery range dialing in your equipment.
 Practice from different yardages and from different vantage points.
 You may find it necessary to take a shot without standing or from a stalk.
-If you are new to bow hunting, here are some resources for you.
+If you are new to bow hunting, here are some things to consider.

 There are most likely public land hunting opportunities nearby for those willing to get off the beaten path.
-Mobile and computer applications such as onX Hunt, Powderhook provide users public land options, but checking with state agencies also is recommended to ensure public boundaries are correct and that you are following all applicable hunting regulations for that area.
+Mobile and computer applications such as onX Hunt and HuntStand, provide users public land options, but checking with state agencies also is recommended to ensure public boundaries are correct and that you are following all applicable hunting regulations for that area.